Moldsworthay History, Family Crest & Coats of Arms

 In Cornwall, another ancient branch of the family was found.
 "The manor of St. Kew, which has long been in the Molesworths, is the property of Sir A. O. Molesworth."

-Important Dates for the Moldsworthay family
+Early History of the Moldsworthay family

 This web page shows only a small excerpt of our Moldsworthay research.
 Another 257 words (18 lines of text) covering the years 1124, 1689, 1730, 1638, 1689, 1656, 1725, 1680 and 1758 are included under the topic Early Moldsworthay History in all our PDF Extended History products and printed products wherever possible.